 To effectively integrate systems, solutions must be considered from all relevant aspects – technology, people, policies, regulation, business models, market mechanisms and much more.
 It is also important to compare a range of concepts and innovations to find the appropriate balance between opportunity and risk, considering the views of all relevant parties, and managing the inevitable conflict between them.

 Our Systems Integration team offers a number of assets:

-- Business Models – driving innovation in business modelling to unlock value and support credible, investable routes to market.
+- Business Model Innovation – driving innovation in business modelling to unlock value and support credible, investable routes to market.
 Helping identify, validate and test the viability of business models.

 - Energy System Integration Guides – developing a cohesive set of integration guides to help innovators integrate new products and services, to open markets and create jobs.

 - Dynamic Energy System Architecture – a method for industry, academics and government to co-develop a future GB energy system architecture, that brings together physical, market and information technology systems, services, and people into a coherent whole.

 - Dynamic Energy System Simulation – development and use of the EnergyPath® Operations simulation tool to assess system design choices, business models and information technology solutions in g simulated future system architectures – in operational time-frames and from local to national scale.

 - Future Power System Architecture – identifying the new capabilities required by the electricity system by 2030 and the associated implementation challenges.

 As an expert, independent, technology-agnostic organisation, Energy Systems Catapult is uniquely placed to help define options for a future energy system that integrates the disparate physical, digital and market systems, against the background of rapid technological and societal change.

 Through a structured approach to managing risk, lowering costs and accelerating implementation, we have developed a range of capabilities and assets, expertise, tools, and methods that support the full lifespan of an integrated system solution.